nio-blocks/timestamps/docs/elapsed_time_block.md

 ```
 [
   {
-    "now": "1984-05-03T00:42:03.141593Z",
-    "then": "1984-05-03T00:00:00.000000Z"
+    "past": "1984-05-03T00:00:00.000Z",
+    "present": "1984-05-03T00:42:03.142Z"
   }
 ]
 ```

-The timestamps are compared, and the delta of `Timestamp B - Timestamp A` is parsed according to the configuration and added to the incoming signal in the **Outgoing Signal Attribute**.
-Because each of *Units* is de-selected by default, all available units will be included, with decmials, in the output:
+The timestamps are compared, and the delta of `Timestamp B - Timestamp A` is parsed according to any selected **Units** and added to the incoming signal in the **Outgoing Signal Attribute**.
+Because each of *Units* is de-selected by default, in this example all available units will be included, with decimal places, in the output:

 ```
 [
   {
-    "elapsed_time": {
+    "timedelta": {
       "days": 0.029166...,
       "hours": 0.7,
       "minutes": 42.074799...,
       "seconds": 45.141593
     },
-    "now": "1984-05-03T00:42:03.141593Z",
-    "then": "1984-05-03T00:00:00.000000Z"
+    "past": "1984-05-03T00:00:00.000Z",
+    "present": "1984-05-03T00:42:03.142Z"
   }
 ]
 ```

+Example 2a
+---

-If selecting one or more **Units**, only those units will be included in `elapsed_time`.
-The smallest of the **Units** selected will remain a floating-point number with decmials, while all others will be integers.
+If selecting one or more **Units**, only those units will be included in `timedelta`.
+The least significant of the **Units** selected will remain a floating-point number (with a decimal), while all others will be (whole) integers.

 Configure the block, selecting some of **Units**:

 ```
-Time A: {{ $then }}
+Timestamp A: {{ $past }}
-Time B: {{ $now }}
+Timestamp B: {{ $present }}
 Units:
   Days: False
   Hours: True